Herb Roasted Turkey

 Equipment Needed

-When I first started making this turkey years ago, I would put the brine and turkey in a plain plastic bag (unscented 13-gallon bag) and place that bag in a 5-gallon bucket with ice on top.
+When I started making this turkey years ago, I would put the brine and turkey in a plain plastic bag (unscented 13-gallon bag) and place that bag in a 5-gallon bucket with ice on top.

 It really doesn’t matter which pan you roast it in, as long as you have a way for the juices to drain.